MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ## React

+- React's purpose: Declaratively describer user interfacts and model the state of these interfaces.
-- Used to develop a dynamic user interface so the DOM is built on the _client side_ - as a Single-Page Application (SPA).
+- It is used to develop a dynamic user interface so the DOM is built on the _client side_ - as a Single-Page Application (SPA).
 - This scales well for high volume traffic.
 - This works well for dynamic data such as reading or storing from a backend or database or querying other API services.
 - It is very popular (5th most starred JS library on Github) and used on major sites Facebook, Netflix, and Khan Academy.
+- React does not call itself a "framework" but just a "library".
+It is easy to extend, not opinionated and it is modular (you can use just a part you need without the whole thing).
 - React is a library for building _user interfaces_.
 If an environment such as the web browser can run plain JavaScript, then you can build an interface for it using React.
-- React syntax is declaritive - use it describe what an interface should look like and do and React will figure how to do it.
+- React syntax is declarative - use it describe what an interface should look like and do and React will figure how to do it by compiling to optimized low-level JavaScript code.
+- React is "just JavaScript" - yes you have to learn the React API but you can use plain JavaScript inside React and the result is JavaScript. i.e. After compiling to a build directory, you can serve the application _without_ React installed.
+And you don't have to load React on the browser side, just the bundled JavaScript file (webpack helps for this).

 ### Resources